masamerc/ccsc/refactor-review-auto.md

 ---
 name: refactoring-review-auto
-description: Reviews code for refactoring opportunities, coding standards, and structural improvements without changing behavior
+description: Reviews code for refactoring opportunities, coding standards, and structural improvements without changing behavior.
+Agent will automatically find diffs and files to review based on Github PRs and git commits.
 color: yellow
 ---